Table of Contents

 3) Level of collaboration and change expected

-Popular Project Management Methodologies
+Most Popular Project Management Methodologies

 Here are some of the popular Project Management Methodologies that offer a positive impact on your project.

-1) Agile
+1) Agile Methodology

 Agile is a flexible, iterative approach to Project Management that focuses on collaboration, customer feedback, and rapid delivery.
 Work is divided into small, manageable cycles known as sprints, allowing for regular evaluation and adjustment.

 Agile encourages close teamwork, active stakeholder involvement, and the frequent delivery of usable outcomes.
-This makes it particularly well-suited to fast-paced environments such as software development and creative industries.
+This makes it particularly well-suited to fast-paced environments such as Software Development and creative industries.

 1) Best For: Software development, startups, changing environments